schuemie/OhdsiAuthorGraph/README.md

 Code for visualizing the network of OHDSI authors.
 Nodes represent authors, links represent co-authorships.

 This repo contains the code for preparing the data for visualization.
-There are two ways to do the visualization:
+There are three ways to do the visualization:

 1. Using [Cytoscape](https://cytoscape.org/).
 Cytoscape is an open source software platform for visualizing complex networks.

 2. Using JavaScript embedded in a web page.
 This uses the [D3 JavaScript library](https://d3js.org/).

+3. Using Python matplotlib (preferred).

 ## How to use